kvertacnik/Practical_Bioinformatics_Workshop/4_genome_manipulation.md

 	. ~/.bashrc
 fi
 ```
-4. Now below that, you can paste in the `export PATH` command that you used before.
-So it should look something like this:
+3. At the bottom of the file add the `export PATH` command that you used before.
 ```
-# .bash_profile

-# User specific environment and startup programs

-# Get the aliases and functions
-if [ -f ~/.bashrc ]; then
-	. ~/.bashrc
-fi

 export PATH=$PATH:/path/to/your/seqtk/installation/directory/
 ```
+4. Save and exit nano (`control + x`)

 Now every time you log into this cluster, the system looks in this file and adds all those locations with `export PATH` lines to your PATH.
 This essentially creates a permanent solution for adding locations to PATH.